 When you have an email address that belongs to a mailbox hosted by another provider (like for instance an @gmail.com or @yahoo.com address), you can configure that as a Connected Account so you will be able to send and receive emails for that address via your Outlook.com mailbox.

-To add a connected account, logon to Outlook.com and press the Gear icon in the top-right corner (left from your display picture) and choose: Connected accounts.
+- Logon to Outlook.com and press the Gear icon in the top-right corner (left from your display picture)

 For most accounts, Outlook.com will automatically find the required IMAP/POP3 and SMTP server settings so it can be set up quite quickly.